rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/getting-started-with-numenta-technology.md

 ---
 author: Numenta
-description: "In this talk, Numenta VP of Engineering Celeste Baranski and Open Source Community Manager Matt Taylor give an introduction to Numenta technology and provide information on how to license our IP.
+description: "In this talk, Numenta VP of Engineering Celeste Baranski and Open Source Community Manager Matt Taylor give an introduction to our technology and provide information on licensing Numenta's IP.
 This video is replaced by the Numenta License Guide."
 date: 2014/10/17
 image:
 link: